 Integration of Renewable Energy Sources into the Power Grid

-Richard Bryce, a current Ph.D. student in CEERE is conducting research at the National Renewable Energy Laboratory (NREL) in Golden, Colorado.
+Richard Bryce, a recent Ph.D. graduate conducted research at the National Renewable Energy Laboratory (NREL) in Golden, Colorado.
 He is studying how the variability of PV power generation within the UMass campus microgrid impacts the reliability of the power system.
 He is also interested in exploring how optimally dispatched storage might be employed to mitigate reliability issues introduced by the variability of PV power generation.

 Demand Forecasting and Battery Discharge Scheduling

-Akhil Soman, a current student in CEERE, is studying electric demand forecasting and battery discharge scheduling and working to develop an algorithm that predicts demand and schedules the optimal discharge time.
+Akhil Soman, a recent graduate, studied electric demand forecasting and battery discharge scheduling and working to develop an algorithm that predicts demand and schedules the optimal discharge time.
 This research will be applied to the lithium-ion battery pack that is in the process of being installed on the UMass campus.
 The unit cost charged by the utility for demand changes during the day based on the systemwide demand, so using the battery to offset electricity imports during peak periods will reduce the demand charges paid by the University.

 Thermodynamic Analysis of a Combined Cycle District Heating System